Important information for University of Minnesota students taking online courses

 Organize your schedule.
 Dedicate time for each of your online and on-campus classes, and be prepared to attend live online lecture sessions via Zoom if required.
 Check Canvas, your syllabus, and your email for details from your instructors on upcoming assignments, testing changes, and other course expectations.

 Your classes may be in-person (regularly scheduled meeting times), remote-instruction (completely online but with regularly scheduled meeting times), online (completely online with no set meeting times), or blended (a combination of delivery methods: in-person and online or remote).
-All classes will move to online during the last few weeks of the semester following the Thanksgiving holiday.
-Expect ongoing changes, and be patient with your instructors—and with yourself—as we all adjust to a new learning environment.

 Student and Faculty Perspectives